SciADV-Community/Okabot/README.md

 - Hooin Kyouma, Houoin Kyouma, and similar mistypes
 - Tuturu, tootooru and other variations
 - Ruka and Rukako
+- Stein's Gate
 - Oopa and variants

 There maybe a easter-egg or two in the code.

 This bot is for Python3.
+Logging utilizes systemd, so logging will fail on any non-Linux setup without modification.

 License
 ======